Review: Justice League (2017) – DCEU ensemble film feels rushed! [+53%]

 I’ll admit this: ‘Justice League’ isn’t the worst DCEU film out there (the worst one is ‘Suicide Squad’, in my books) but it definitely won’t exude the kind of glee you’d get by watching a Marvel ensemble venture, even with ‘The Avengers’ helmer Joss Whedon doing some last-minute tweaking business.
 This is very much a Zack Snyder film in terms of tone, color palette, hazy character building, and CGI-filled action.

 Supes is dead, Batman feels guilty and before long, a bigger alien invasion looms.
-Snyder dedicates funky introduction scenes to each member of the League – we really didn’t need intros for Batman (Ben Affleck) and Wonder Woman (Gal Gadot) as their characters were established quite capably in 2016’s ‘Batman v Superman’ and 2017’s ‘Wonder Woman’, respectively.
-Shouldn’t the three newbies (Arthur Curry a.k.a Aquaman – Jason Momoa, Barry Allen a.k.a The Flash – Ezra Miller, and Victor Stone a.k.a Cyborg – Ray Fisher) be getting those extra minutes of screen-time for them to get acquainted with the viewers as well as to construct solid reasons for them to be joining the team.
+Snyder introduces each League member with unique and vibrant scenes.
+Introductions for Batman (Ben Affleck) and Wonder Woman (Gal Gadot) might have been unnecessary, given their well-established characters in ‘Batman v Superman’ (2016) and ‘Wonder Woman’ (2017).
+It would have been more beneficial to allocate those introductory minutes to the three newcomers (Arthur Curry a.k.a Aquaman – Jason Momoa, Barry Allen a.k.a The Flash – Ezra Miller, and Victor Stone a.k.a Cyborg – Ray Fisher).
+This extra screen time could have allowed them to connect with viewers and establish compelling reasons for their inclusion in the team.

 End Result

-The mid-credits (fun!) and post-credits (story-forwarding tool!) do tease the DCEU’s future in mildly intriguing fashion, but one is left to wonder whether viewer interest is still strong for further expansion of these story lines – the universe has been dealing with rough seas ever since its cinematic inception.
-Critics and audiences have both never held back from lambasting most of the ventures (barring ‘Wonder Woman’ which was an excellent standalone).
-‘Justice League’ does have plenty of issues in its two hour run-time but there’s one thing it somehow manages to do in between – engage.
-For an ensemble film with a $ 300 million budget featuring some of the most iconic comic-book characters ever, ‘Justice League’ falls well short of expectations.
+The mid-credits (fun!) and post-credits (story-forwarding tool!) provide teasing glimpses of the DCEU’s future in a mildly intriguing manner.
+However, it raises the question of whether viewer interest remains strong for the expansion of these storylines, given the rocky path the universe has traversed since its cinematic inception.
+Critics and audiences alike have not hesitated to criticize most ventures, with the exception of ‘Wonder Woman,’ which stood out as an excellent standalone film.
+Despite numerous issues in its two-hour runtime, ‘Justice League’ somehow manages to engage its audience.
+However, as an ensemble film with a $300 million budget featuring iconic comic-book characters, ‘Justice League’ falls well short of expectations.

 Share with: